Payroll Tax Debt – What do you Know

 What are the Penalties for Withholding Payroll Tax?

-The IRS has strict penalties when it comes to withholding the payroll tax.
+The IRS has strict penalties when it comes to withholding the payroll tax debt.
 Each business owner must deduct a percentage required by the rules and regulations of the IRS, as payroll tax, and then pay it to the IRS. failure to comply with it may invite some serious forms of penalties on the business owner.

 Late Payment Fines